 When I can find a long-sleeved one in their size, I jump on it, but short-sleeves are good, too.
 Then, all they need to get is their faces, ears, head, hands and legs!
 Rashguards come in all sizes, even up to adult!

-So, here’s the thing about Bare Belly Organics.
-The sunscreen is actually a physical barrier from the sun and not a chemical one.
-This means you need to see it.
+Since this is a physical barrier from the sun and not a chemical one, you need to see it.
 Not as much as this (she thinks it’s funny to be like this and honestly, if she will wear it, go for it!), but you should see a slight color change to our skin when applied properly.
 See also: Don’t try to rub it all the way in (we learned the hard way if you do rub it in, it’s not as effective).

 This is how it should look.

-My favorite is the face stick and body stick for ease of application, but the girls like to dig into the tubs and apply it to their legs and faces!
+Grab a face stick and/or body stick for ease of application!
+But, don’t be surprised if your kids are like mine and like to dig into the tubs and apply it to their legs and faces!

 Another one that people often forget.
 Not only do hats protect your face and sometimes the back of your neck, but they protect your scalp!
 My grandfather has had several pieces of skin on his head removed from skin cancer.
 It’s hard to put sunscreen on your scalp, so use a hat!